DeclanChidlow/vale.rocks/src/posts/strong-opinions-on-url-design.md

 Further, it is common convention that links are underlined, which often obscures underscores and can cause undue confusion.
 Hyphens encounter no such issue unless someone hates you and has done a ~~strikethrough~~.

+## Don't Overuse Periods

+Periods have a place in domains and for indicating file extensions.
+They have a semantic meaning, so shouldn't be used where they aren't relevant.

+When periods are used overzealously in a URL, it also looks really cheap and has the negative of looking like the filename of a pirated film straight off a torrent site.
+Periods can also have the same flaw as underscores, where they are unintentionally obscured by underlines.

 ## No WWW

 It isn't '95 anymore.
 It adds unnecessary length (and at the start of the URL as well, which is particularly impactful given that many platforms and search engines truncate links when displaying them).
 Please get with the times.

+> [!NOTE]
+> There are security negatives of hosting material on an apex domain when subdomains are also in use.
+Namely, cookies set on an apex domain are also valid on subdomains.
+While this is a valid concern, it can be mitigated by hosting untrusted content on separate domains.
+>
+> I personally think this is a small price to pay for much cleaner URLs, but it should be considered based on your threat model.

 ## No .HTML